ahmedmq/spring-cloud-app-broker-demo/README.md

 ## Step 7 - Access the service instance

-- Using the URI from the `cf apps` output you can access the service instance endpoint
+- Using the URI from the `cf apps` output you can access the service instance endpoint.
+Change to correct space in Cloud Foundry first

   ```
   # Check the endpoint
+  $ cf target -s my-custom-space
   $ curl http://sample-service-app1.example.io/

   Hello from brokered service...